omerdiner/librarymanagement/README.md

 # librarymanagement
- a small library project for my use
+ a small library project
+ to manage my books at home